INMAS-Math/INMAS-Math.github.io/README.md

 This document summarizes the lessons learned during the existence of the INMAS program.
 It is hoped that these can serve to guide institutions desiring to complement their PhD program with some of the best practices developed during the 5-year existence of the INMAS program.
+During this time, INMAS trained close to 300 students who were place in more than 100 different companies.

 ## Resources Needed
 This section summarizes the resources needed to run a program similar to INMAS.